kasparsd/4g-speed-log/README.md

 ## How it Works

-Raspberry Pi is connected to the LAN port of the modem and is running a cron job every 10 minutes that runs the Speedtest.net measurement using [speedtest-cli](https://github.com/sivel/speedtest-cli).
+Raspberry Pi is connected to the LAN port of the modem and is running a cron job every 10 minutes that measures the download and uploads speed of a static 30MB file.

 ### Cron Jobs